 Your role at Institut Roche and brief presentation of your professional background:

-I joined Institut Roche in 2018 as a Scientific Project Manager.
-My role is to work withRoche’s R&D teams and find the external expertise and resources that will accelerate scientific discoveries and bring new treatments to patients.
+I joined the Roche Institute in 2018 as a scientific project manager.
+Since 2024 as Senior Scientific Project Manager, my mission is to work with Roche R&D teams to find the expertise and external resources needed to accelerate scientific discoveries to bring new treatments to patients.

 A molecular neurobiologist by training (Ph.D. from Paris-Saclay University, France), I also hold a Master in Biopharmaceutical Management (ESCP Europe business school).
 I have worked over 10 years in academia, first as a postdoctoral researcher at the Burke Neurological Institute (White Plains, NY) and then as Junior Faculty at Weill Cornell Medicine (New York, NY).